8suzuran8/game-NumberMaster/README.md

 ## Install and play game
-Go to the [installation file directory](https://github.com/8suzuran8/NumberMaster/tree/main/app/release) and Tap app-release.apk or app-release.aab.
+Go to the [installation file directory](https://github.com/8suzuran8/NumberMaster/tree/main/app/release) and Tap app-release.apk.
-Then press the Download button.
+Then press the View raw link.

 Since it is not installed from Google Play, it appears as a harmful application.